benjamin-wss/generic-otp-service/README.md

 Just some notes.
 To get this working:

 1. Well, you obviously need GoLang installed.
 2. Assuming you mustered the intelligence to install GO, you will need to run `go mod download` to install dependencies for this project.
+If it was not immediately obvious, do that in the root directory of the project.

 ## Starting - Local